 Returns a normalized distance, with 0 indicating identical trees and 1 indicating maximal difference.
-If the trees have no leaves in common, the function will return 1.
+If the trees have no leaves in common, the function will return 1 if RawScore=FALSE, or c(0, NA, NA) if RawScore=TRUE.

 If RawScore=TRUE, returns a vector of the components used to calculate the distance.
-This is typically a length 3 vector, but specific details can be found on the description for each algorithm.
+This is typically a length 3 vector, but specific details can be found on the description for each algorithm linked above.